peacekeeper/did-method-facebook/did-method-facebook.md

 # Facebook DID Method Specification

-**NOTE: This is not a serious proposal for a new DID method, but rather a thought experiment about the nature and objectives of DIDs.**
+**NOTE: This is not a serious proposal for a new DID method, but rather a thought experiment about the nature and objectives of DIDs.
+Personally, I think it is a contradiction to base DIDs on central registries or platforms such as Facebook or DNS (also see the Abstract of the DID Spec).**

 ## Author